-If that’s all you want to know – that’s easy.
-The company is called ACS.
-If you never heard of them, don’t worry, neither had I until 3 days before signing up with them.
+If that’s all you want to know, that’s easy.
+I use ACS.
+If you’ve never heard of them, don’t worry, neither had I until three days before I took out insurance with them.

-I do hope this article answers most of your questions, though if there any open points, feel free to send me an e-mail and I’ll do my best to help you out.
+I hope this article answers your questions.
+If it doesn’t, feel free to send me an email and I’ll do my best to help you out.

-- 1 Before You Come
+- 1 Before You Come to Thailand

 - 2 Insurance Options